jeffmerkey/php-pdf417/README.md

 # Using the Example Program

-You can invoke the exmaple program from the command line with php command line utility.
+You can invoke the example program from the command line with php command line utility.

 ```sh